-- Apply critical thinking skills in a variety of situations. - Use appropriate technology to acquire, organize, analyze, and communicate information. - Define personal values and ethics. - Communicate thoughts, ideas, information, and messages in written and oral formats. - Demonstrate knowledge of and sensitivity to a variety of cultural values and awareness of global issues - Respect the rights, work, and contributions of others.
+- Apply critical thinking skills in a variety of situations. - Use appropriate technology to acquire, organize, analyze, and communicate information - Demonstrate computer literacy. - Communicate thoughts, ideas, information, and messages in written and oral formats. - Demonstrate knowledge of and sensitivity to a variety of cultural values and awareness of global issues. - Value the rights, work, and contributions of others.